morungos/morungos.github.io/_posts/2025-08-22-super-size-my-brain.md

 individual cognitive differences lead people to choose to interact with generative Ai tools.
 THere's a selection bias in the mix.

+And finally, Maslow's original (1943) article is more nuanced than most might think.
+It is not the same as it is communicated -- especially in the business literature.
+Read it as a reaction against Freudian determinism, and an early step towards what would eventually become humanistic psychology, not as a naive model of motivation.

 ## Relations to business

 It's intriguing that by far and away the biggest impact of Maslow's framework